morison1/Rainbow-Song/README.md

 # Rainbow-Song
-a song about rainbows in C key major
+a song about rainbows in C key major!